 - Physical form release and submission at IRD.

 - IRD usually issues Employer’s Return on the first business day of April annually.

 - As a first-time employer, complete and send Form IR6163 to notify IRD if you do not receive Form BIR56A by mid-April.

-- The failure of submission is liable to heavy penalties and even convicted.
+- The failure of submission is liable for heavy penalties and even conviction.

-- Table below is a summarize for filing due date and use of each form:
+Below is a summary for filing due date and use of each form:

 |BIR56A||Annual employer’s return||Within 1 month from issuance date|

 |IR56B||Still under employment as of 31st of March||Within 1 month from issuance date of BIR56A (Submitted annually together with BIR56A)|